/* Reviews Back Button*/

 Reading Time: 4 minutes

-I can tell you very honestly that the best book marketing campaigns are created and executed when the author, and the marketing team or book publicist, are all on the same page about goals and expectations.
+Hiring a book publicist can be tricky, I get it.
+The options are often confusing and, for many authors, this is a very new endeavor.
+But I can tell you that the best book marketing campaigns are created and executed when the author, and the marketing team or book publicist, are all on the same page about goals and expectations.

 Of course, your book has to be amazing, and the readers have to resonate with it – but finding those readers and making those connections is critical, and a good book marketing plan is the first step in getting to the next level with your brand.